 Either way, it is wise to store your money where it is safe.
 A cryptocurrency wallet follows the same core principles.

 Nevertheless, by obtaining a crypto wallet, you will have the ability to send and receive Bitcoin and other cryptocurrencies (there are now more than 1,500!).

 So, now that you have a basic understanding of what a cryptocurrency wallet is used for, I’ll explain in more depth how it works.

 In the above section, I used the example of a real-world leather wallet, insofar that the wallet physically stores your cash.
 However, things are slightly different in the digital world of cryptocurrencies and blockchain technology.

 Coins are not actually stored in a physical wallet, as cryptocurrencies do not exist in a physical form.
-Instead, the blockchain consists of transactional records that details which private and public key has control over the funds.
+Instead, the blockchain consists of transactional records that details which private and the public key has control over the funds.

 To make sure you have a full understanding, I will quickly explain the role of a wallet address, as well as a private and public key, as they are all related.

 A wallet address is like a bank account number.
-There is no harm in giving somebody else your bank account number, as people will need it if they are to transfer you funds.
+There is no harm in giving somebody else your bank account number, as people will need it if they are to transfer your funds.
 This could be so your employer can pay you your salary, so a customer can pay your invoice or so that your friends and family can send you some birthday money!

 To give you an example of what a Bitcoin address looks like, here is the wallet address that is believed to belong to the creator of Bitcoin, Satoshi Nakamoto!